 BALLOT MEASURES: May be included in any election

 WHEN TO VOTE: On election day, the first Tuesday in November, Polls are open from 7 A.M. to 8 P.M.
 According to law, you may, by arrangement with your employer, take up to 2 hours off from work to vote at the beginning or end of your shift without loss of pay.

-VOTING BY MAIL: Any voter may request a Vote-by-Mail ballot ("absentee ballot") for one election or permanently.
-You don't need a medical excuse, nor do you need to be out of town on Election Day to utilize this service.
-You may mail in your "VBM" ballot, bring it in to a County Elections office, or bring it to the polls.
+VOTING BY MAIL: ALL registered voters will receive a Vote by Mail (VBM) ballot in their mail.
+You may mail in your "VBM" ballot, drop it in an official ballot box, or bring it in to a County Elections office, or bring it to the polls.
 More information here on the procedure, deadlines, and special situations.

 Voter Registration Drives